Caregiver support and review policy

 Child, Youth and Family must be assured that our caregivers have the continued ability to provide safe and appropriate care for our most vulnerable and at-risk children and young people.

-This policy applies to approved family/whānau and non-family/whānau caregivers who are caring for children and young people in the custody of the chief executive.
+This policy applies to approved family/whānau and non-family/whānau caregivers who are caring for mokopuna in the custody of the chief executive.

 Informing caregivers of their roles and responsibilities

-Caregivers must be informed of their roles and responsibilities, the nature of the support and entitlements they will receive from Child, Youth and Family.
+Caregivers must be informed of their roles and responsibilities, and the nature of the support and entitlements they will receive from Child, Youth and Family prior to their approval.
 Upon approval caregivers must be given a copy of the caregiver handbook Your Care Matters and the foster care journal.

-It is expected that at the time of placement and at regular intervals thereafter the care needs of the child or young person and how these needs are going to be supported financially, will be discussed with the caregiver.
+It is expected that at the time of placement and at regular intervals thereafter the care needs of the mokopuna and how these needs are going to be supported financially will be discussed with the caregiver.

 All approved caregivers must be given foster care allowance payments at the rate set by the chief executive.
 They must not be paid at a lesser rate.

-All approved Child, Youth and Family caregivers must receive the standard payment of $20.00 per fortnight per child or young person to enable them to cover small cost items for the child or young person in their care.
+All approved Child, Youth and Family caregivers must receive the standard payment of $20.00 per fortnight per mokopuna to enable them to cover small cost items for the mokopuna in their care.
 A small cost item may include prescription charges, additional school stationery, a school outing, a birthday present for a friend, something special to celebrate a particular achievement, a regular cellphone top up, a hobby, a gold coin donation/koha, etc.

-All children and young people in the custody of the chief executive must have their reasonable clothing needs met, including the provision of school uniforms.
+All mokopuna in the custody of the chief executive must have their reasonable clothing needs met, including the provision of school uniforms.

-All children are young people who are in a placement that is intended to be ongoing are entitled to receive a four-weekly clothing allowance payment, payable to the caregiver.
+All mokopuna who are in a placement that is intended to be ongoing are entitled to receive a four-weekly clothing allowance payment, payable to the caregiver.

-Pocket money is a portion of the board payment and must be paid to all children and young people in the custody of the chief executive.
+Pocket money is a portion of the board payment and must be paid to all mokopuna in the custody of the chief executive.

-The caregiver is to be paid an allowance to use for birthday and Christmas celebrations/presents for the child or young person.
+The caregiver is to be paid an allowance to use for birthday and Christmas celebrations/presents for the mokopuna.
 Each allowance is at half the rate of the board payment.

-Health, education and recreation costs incurred on behalf of the child or young person will be reimbursed.
+Health, education and recreation costs incurred on behalf of the mokopuna will be reimbursed.
 These costs must be preapproved by the site manager.

 Every caregiver will have a caregiver social worker allocated to them to provide practical and emotional support.
-It is the caregiver social worker's responsibility to engage with the caregiver, to visit at an early stage in the placement, and make contact with the caregiver every 8 weeks thereafter.
-There must be face to face contact with the caregiver every six months, as a minimum.
+It is the caregiver social worker's responsibility to visit the caregiver once a week for the first four weeks of a placement, and then to visit at a minimum of every eight weeks thereafter.

-Contact with the caregiver will focus on discussing the progress of the child or young person's case plan, the caregiver’s responsibilities under that plan and matters relating to the provision of care to the child or young person.
+The social worker for the mokopuna will visit with the caregiver for the mokopuna at least every eight weeks, irrespective of whether this coincides with their visit with the mokopuna.
+Contact with the caregiver will focus on discussing the progress of the plan for the mokopuna, the caregiver’s responsibilities under that plan and matters relating to the provision of care to the mokopuna.

-During these contacts, the child or young person's social worker will also check that routine matters such as board payments, clothing issues, contact with family/whānau and any other needs are being addressed.
+During these visits, the social worker for the mokopuna will also check that routine matters such as board payments, clothing issues, contact with family/whānau and any other needs are being addressed.

-All caregivers are to be given a copy of the charters, and the fact sheet for caregivers.
-They must be given the opportunity to discuss this with a social worker and be informed of the complaints process.
+All caregivers are to be given a copy of the charter, and the fact sheet for caregivers.
+They must be given the opportunity to discuss this with a social worker and be informed of Child, Youth and Family's Complaints Resolution policy.

 Caregiver claims for deliberate damage

-Caregivers whose property is damaged by children or young people in their care may be compensated for the cost of the damage if the damage is of a type which could not have been insured against (i.e. intentional damage other than that caused by fire or explosion).
+Caregivers whose property is damaged by a mokopuna in their care may be compensated for the cost of the damage if the damage is of a type which could not have been insured against (i.e. intentional damage other than that caused by fire or explosion).

 Caregivers are advised to take out their own insurance for insurable items.
 In the event of damage the deliberate claims process is to be followed.